King's War: Production

-King's War is the second historical drama television series directed by Gao Xixi, after Three Kingdoms (2010).
-The production cost for King's War was expected to break records, as Bona Film Group announced on 8 June 2011 that it would provide Gao Xixi with a budget of 1.7 billion yuan for the project, excluding the costs for possible future expansions.
+King's War is the second historical drama television series directed by Gao Xixi after Three Kingdoms (2010).
+The production cost for King's War was expected to break records as Bona Film Group announced on 8 June 2011 that it would provide Gao with a budget of 1.7 billion yuan for the project, excluding the costs for possible future expansions.

-Filming started on 25 August 2011 and ended on 5 May 2012.
+Shooting started on 25 August 2011 and ended on 5 May 2012.

 Set construction

 According to reports, apart from its huge budget, one of the highlights of the series is its realistic sets.
 The palace, along with other important locations in the television series, had to be totally reconstructed in accordance with the requirements stated in the script.
 The sets were expected to be completed by July 2011.

 Casting

-Chen Daoming formally signed on to play Liu Bang, one of the lead roles in the drama.
-On 25 August 2011, Gao Xixi appeared in public with six confirmed members of the cast, including Chen Daoming, Peter Ho, Hu Dong and Liu Yuxin.
-Chen Daoming had been confirmed to play Liu Bang while Peter Ho was a likely choice for the role of Xiang Yu.
+Chen Daoming formally signed on to portray Liu Bang.
+On 25 August 2011, Gao Xixi appeared in public with six confirmed members of the cast, including Chen, Peter Ho and Hu Dong.
+Chen had been confirmed as Liu Bang while Ho was a likely choice for Xiang Yu.